mecirmartin/Mecir_103047_feippds/README.md

 BARBER: cuts hair
 ```

-Output could contain various numbers of messages in this format: `process {processId} waiting`.
-This message simply means that process is paused and waiting for synchronization.
+Output could contain various numbers of messages in this format.
+However the number of processes inside the room should not exceed the `SIZE_OF_WAITING_ROOM`
-The important thing is that numbers of counter value are in sequence.
-This implies that processes were synchronized before accessing critical section.
-The script spawns 10 threads by default, but you can play around with this variable by changing the value of `NUM_THREADS`.
+The script spawns 5 processes by default, but you can play around with this variable by changing the value of `NUM_THREADS`.

 ## How does this program work
 This program represents the solution for barber shop using multiple processes.
 To ensure correct execution of program processes need to comply to following rules: